 - Usually a lock-down situation will be declared on the recommendation of police or emergency personnel.
 If this occurs, parents will be notified as soon as it is practical to do so.
-However, parents are requested not to come to the school, as students will not be released to parents during lockdown. - Parents are also asked not to call the school as this may tie up emergency lines that must remain open. - Parents should not expect their child to call them, nor should they call student mobiles, as the lockdown situation requires silence in order not to alert an intruder to the presence of students and staff in classrooms. - If your child needs to be collected early or if your child's stay at school is extended beyond the regular time, you will receive information about the time and place to pick up your child via SMS and email.
+However, parents are requested not to come to the school, as students will not be released to parents during lockdown. - Parents are also asked not to call the school as this may tie up emergency lines that must remain open. - Parents should not expect their child to call them, nor should they call student mobiles, as the lock-down situation requires silence in order not to alert an intruder to the presence of students and staff in classrooms. - If your child needs to be collected early or if your child's stay at school is extended beyond the regular time, you will receive information about the time and place to pick up your child via SMS and email.
+This policy is available to staff and to students.